Graph-ICS/Graph-ICS/readme.md

 ## Installation

-Installing Graph-ICS with QT, ITK and OpenCv
+With a successfully execution of the Installations guide steps you should be able to build and run the project.

-Note: the project has been recently renamed from "GraphMIC" to "Graph-ICS".
+**Note:** The project has been recently renamed from "GraphMIC" to "Graph-ICS".
 The screenshots shown in the installation guide may contain the old name of the project.

-Required components
+Required components:

 - Microsoft Windows 7, 8 or 10
 - Visual Studio 2015 or Visual Studio 2017
 - CMake
 - Qt 5.11.0 with Qt Creator
 - ITK
-- OpenCV 3.4
+- OpenCV 3.x

-With a successfully execution of the Installations guide steps, you should be able to build and run the project.

-#### Please read the instructions carefully and pay attention to the
+**Please read the instructions carefully and pay attention to the complementary images.**

-#### complementary images.

 ## Contents